 More usually, a culture approach is deployed in which an intermediate proportion (not all as in a batch, and not some very small volume as in a chemostat) is removed periodically and the balance topped up with fresh medium.
-The balance of proportion and frequency is a major factor affecting biomass production rates and also the physiological quality of the cells (noting that a period of nutrient-stress may be desirable to stimulate production of certain metabolites, so "poor quality" in this context is not necessarily a bad thing).
+The balance of proportion and frequency is a major factor affecting biomass production rates and also the physiological quality of the cells (noting that a period of nutrient-stress may be desirable to stimulate production of certain metabolites, so "poor physiological quality" in this context is not necessarily a bad thing).
 If the frequency of harvest is increased to continuous, a chemostat-like system is being run.

 Handling the spent water can provide another logistic challenge, as can the preparation of the replacement medium.
+Operating a continuous culture system places a different logistic challenge to that of providing large volumes periodically.
 Cleaning the reactor, with its associated downtime and cost, are additional factors.
 All of these processes place additional requirements for space and thus affect the final areal production rate calculations for financial viability.